-- Prepare the yoghurt dressing - Turn the garlic into a paste using a pestle and mortar or simply grate it using a Microplane.
+Turn the garlic into a paste using a pestle and mortar or grate it using a Microplane.
 Place the yoghurt in a bowl and add the garlic paste along with the dried mint and mix well.
 Set aside and keep refrigerated until you need it.

-- Prepare the Lamb Koftas - If cooking the koftas on a BBQ, preheat it to medium-high, if cooking them in the oven-grill, preheat the oven-grill to medium-high or if using a skillet, preheat your skillet over medium-high heat.
+If cooking the koftas on a BBQ, preheat it to medium-high, if cooking them on the oven grill, preheat it to medium-high or if using a skillet, preheat your skillet over medium-high heat.
 To prepare the kofte mixture, put all kofte ingredients in a large bowl and then mix well for at least 5 minutes or until it has a nice and soft texture slightly sticking to your hand.

 Shape them into 10-12 equally sized patties using the palm of your hands.
 Wet your palm with a bit of water to avoid the meatballs sticking to your hand.
 Cook the koftas on BBQ for 6 to 8 minutes, until all sides are nicely browned.
 It would take 10 to 12 minutes in oven-grill and 5 to 7 minutes on the skillet to cook the koftas.

 Lamb Kofta is perfect for freezing and keeping fresh for up to 3 months in the freezer.
-Simply place them in an airtight container and place them in the freezer and defrost them overnight in the fridge when you need them.
+Place them in an airtight container and place them in the freezer and defrost them overnight in the fridge when you need them.

 There are many ways to enjoy kofte: